 Special Educational Needs

 In accordance with s.
-324 Education Act 1996, St Mary’s will automatically admit a child with a statement of Special Educational Needs that names the school.
+324 Education Act 1996, St Mary’s will automatically admit a child with an Educational Health Care Plan (EHCP) which names the school.
 This is not an over-subscription criterion.

 Right of Appeal